 No-one knows how he would have met Dido, but it seems likely that the Murray or Ramsay family would have been involved in some way.
 We do know that Allan Ramsay had painted a portrait of the 6th Earl of Coventry in the 1760s and Dido’s marriage entry provided us with a snippet of information in the shape of one of the witnesses – John Coventry, who was the third son of the 6th Earl of Coventry who owned a townhouse on Piccadilly so it seems quite likely that this would have been who John initially worked for as a steward.
 The other witness was Dido’s close friend, Martha Darnell.

 According to the Westminster rates books, not long after their marriage on 5th December 1793, at St George’s, Hanover Square, the couple moved into a newly built house, 14, Ranelagh Street North, near St George’s Hanover Square.
-It’s interesting to note that the happy couple married n the same day and at the same church and by the same vicar as the first Duke of Sussex and his bride Lady Augusta Murray.
+It’s interesting to note that the happy couple married on the same day, at the same church and by the same vicar as the first Duke of Sussex and his bride Lady Augusta Murray.

 They appear to have lived a happy life and with it, the arrival of 3 sons, of which two, Charles (1795-1873) and William Thomas (1800-1867) survived into adulthood, John, who we now know survived until at least 1804, then seems to have completely vanished.
 They wouldn’t exactly have been destitute as Dido received not only an inheritance from Lord Mansfield who died in 1793, but also, in 1799 upon the death of Lady Margery Murray, she received a further legacy as ‘a token of her regard for Dido’.

 The actual date of her burial remains unknown as there were many burials at St George’s Fields that month and most unhelpfully there were not dated.
 Dido’s was number 56 out of 73, so it was probably towards the end of that month.